TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 </details>

-**Please Note: We do not support Windows without a VM or WSL at this time, many people have had problems developing with Rails while using Windows**
+**Please Note: We do not support Windows without a VM or WSL at this time, as many people have had problems developing with Rails while using Windows.**

-The Odin Project has great support for Linux if you get stuck, please give it a shot!
+The Odin Project has great support for Linux/MacOS if you get stuck, so please give it a shot!
 If you feel you can contrubute and support Windows at The Odin Project, please create a PR with Windows installation directions, and fixes for wherever the Windows commands might differ from Linux.